EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-This makes it so the `SwaggerGen` service knows to look for the XML documentation file when building up the Open API specification used for generating the Swagger UI.
+This makes it so the `SwaggerGen` service knows to look for the XML documentation file when building up the Open API specification file used for generating the Swagger UI.

-Now that all of that is set up, we can actually write some XML comments and attributes that will enhance our Swagger UI.As an example, put this on top of `ModelsController`'s `Post` method:
+Now that all of that is set up, we can actually write some XML comments and attributes that will enhance our Swagger UI.
+As an example, put this on top of `ModelsController`'s `Post` method:

 ```cs
 /// <summary>